-*No fatty acid supplements (they contain fish oil and come in a gelatin capsule made
+*No fatty acid supplements (they contain fish oil and come in a gelatin capsule made of animal by-products).

 *No flavored toothpastes (use baking soda to brush your pet’s teeth).

 You will be spending a lot of time, money and effort on your pet to do this food trial.
 Realize it is a diagnostic test that needs to be done properly if it is to work.
 Don’t skimp.
-It will seem like the biggest pain you could imagine while you are doing it, but in the big scheme of things, the 4 or 8 or 12 weeks it takes is not really such a lot of time.
+It will seem like the biggest pain you could imagine while you are doing it, but in the big scheme of things, the 4 or 8 or 10 weeks it takes is not really such a lot of time.

-WHAT HAPPENS AFTER WE GET THROUGH THE TRIAL??
+WHAT HAPPENS AFTER WE GET THROUGH THE TRIAL?

-recur we then know which things to avoid and which he or she will tolerate.
-For big dogs, especially, the Z/D is expensive to feed.
+If your pet’s symptoms improve on the hypoallergenic diet trial, we have 2 choices.
+We can continue the Z/D or other special diet.
+Or we can introduce other diets, treats or medications slowly, one at a time, in an attempt to determine which ingredient is the culprit.
+If the symptoms recur, we then know which things to avoid and which he or she will tolerate.
+For big dogs especially, the Z/D is expensive to feed.
 We can try a less expensive alternative—another version of Z/D that is not so processed or another commercial hypoallergenic diet, and see if the symptoms remain controlled.
-(If after 12 weeks of a strict homemade diet trial your pet’s symptoms have not improved, and it is past the 6-12 month period when new allergies might develop, that means your pet does not have a food allergy.
+(If after 12 weeks of a strict homemade diet trial your pet’s symptoms have not improved, and it is in the past 6-12 month period when new allergies might develop, that means your pet does not have a food allergy.
 Other tests may then be needed for diagnosis.)

-hypoallergenic diet or discontinue the culprit item.
-If you catch it early, the reaction will usually die back down in a week or so, and then you can try again with a new food or item.
-Remember that if your pet has not been showing symptoms for at least 6 months it is not a good idea to introduce any new foods or medications—the pet may still be in the stage of developing more allergies and he will simply become sensitized to the new items you’ve added in.
+Upon re-exposure to a substance the dog or cat is allergic to, symptoms will recur anywhere from 1 hour to two weeks later.
+Some clients notice a dramatic return of signs the first time the dog gets a few corn chips off the floor or the cat gets a bit of tuna.
+You must give any new ingredient or food two weeks before deciding if it is safe to feed it long term.
+If your pet does start to worsen again, immediately reinstate the hypoallergenic diet or discontinue the culprit item.
+If you catch it early, the reaction will usually die back down in a week or so, and then you can try again with a new food item.
+Remember that if your pet has not been showing symptoms for at least 6 months, it is not a good idea to introduce any new foods or medications—the pet may still be in the stage of developing more allergies and he will simply become sensitized to the new items you’ve added in.
 Wait at least 6 months before trying any new or re-introduced products on a food-allergic pet!

-If we are looking for a less expensive alternative to Z/D, and your pet has never eaten a lamb based diet before, we usually pick a lamb based commercial diet to try, as these are now readily available.
+If we are looking for a less expensive alternative to Z/D, and your pet has never eaten a lamb-based diet before, we usually pick a lamb-based commercial diet to try, as these are now readily available.
 If we feed this new diet for two weeks and signs do not recur, it is probably safe to feed it long term.
 Remember, it is rare for an animal to develop additional food allergies once the initial 6 month sensitization period is over.
 If the pet has eaten lamb before, we have hypoallergenic diets available made of venison and potato, fish and potato, duck and potato or rabbit and potato.
 Cat diets may have rice, barley or green peas substituted for the potato.
 Most pets (about 90%) will tolerate these.

 Our biggest problem with cats is that they often don’t like special diets.
 A cat that is not eating can develop liver problems in as little as 3 days.
-Cats will starve themselves into liver failure or death if they hate their food, so don’t wait more than 3 days before offering a cat a food he or she will actually eat.
+Cats will starve themselves into liver failure or death if they hate their food, so don’t wait more than 3 days before offering a cat food he or she will actually eat.
 You may need to feed canned food instead of dry.

 It is not necessary to prove every item the pet is allergic to by introducing individual ingredients back every two weeks to see which ones make the pet sick.
-Our goal is usually to make the patient better.
+Our goal is to make the patient better.
 If we find a food the pet tolerates, we just keep feeding it forever.
 If needed, other medications and supplements can be introduced back one at a time to determine if the pet can tolerate them.
 If your dog seemed fine on its new commercial diet but got itchy a week after he got his chewable, beef-flavored heartworm pill, you’ll have to stick with they non-chewable kind.
 If your cat was fine until he licked the cereal bowl, don’t even give him milk products again (including cheese).
 Remember, one item at a time, and then wait two weeks before trying another.